NguyenThaiLam/Gitbub_practice_learn/README.md

 # Github_practice_learn
-Lam uses for learning GiT and Github
+Lam uses for learning Git and Github